-THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA) OF 1974 educational records, except to the extent that FERPA authorizes disclosure without consent.
+THE FAMILY EDUCATIONAL RIGHTS AND PRI-VACY ACT (FERPA) OF 1974

 Clovis Community College adheres to the Family Educational Rights and Privacy Act (FERPA) of 1974.
 In compliance with FERPA, eligible students have the following rights with respect to their educational records.